 Then also I think don’t try and complicate your life too much.
 Don’t try and create something too amazing, it’s going to cost you a lot of money to create.
 Just try and do something that’s sort of within your capacity to do.
 Once I came back to the video focus, I realized, well, you know what, I don’t need a presenter.
 I can do it.
 I’m good enough to do that.
 I can create everything myself.
 I don’t have to sort of go off, a lot of other people.

 I’d say keeping it lean and really thinking about what’s the obvious thing that you should be doing.
 I think people often … It’s obvious to me what they should do but they go off and start doing something, they get maybe nervous about their skills and they go off and do something completely different so that will be one thing.

-I’d say don’t spend ages … Be very organized with your products.
+I’d say don’t spend ages … Be very organised with your products.
 Don’t spend too long and don’t create a huge product to start with.
 I think my first product, Pocket Video Power was like five modules, kind of six videos in each, just quite a lot of content and I didn’t probably need to create so much so my second product, so a lot leaner and in fact people, particularly in business are so busy, they want to be able to get from point A to point B a lot quicker than you might think so keeping products lean and manageable, getting it out there that would be another lesson.